schalkventer/epic-stream-app/README.md

 #### Presentation

-React components that are exclusively responsible for rendering HTML based on a specific state.
-These are deterministic insofar that given the same props they should always behave in the same way.
+React components that are exclusively responsible for rendering HTML based on a specific state internal state or provided props.
+These components should be deterministic insofar that given the same props they should always behave in the same way.

 #### Containers

-These are React components that manage the relationship between the internal store data and the presentational components.
-Note that these are allowed to render HTML, however it is recommended that as far as possible as much rendering as possible be pushed to `presentation` components.
+These are React components that manage the relationship between the internal store `Data` and the presentational components.
+Note that these are (similar to `Presentation`) allowed to render HTML, however it is recommended that as far as possible as much rendering as possible be pushed to `presentation` components.

+#### Data

+The data folder is responsible for internal modelling the core data shown to users by means of components.
+Due to limited scope of this project all global app state is exclusively located in a single [Zustand](https://zustand.surge.sh/) store (`src/data/store.js`).
+This store is intentionally decoupled from the actual React hooks that act on it.
+The latter ensure that reactivity and re-rendering can more easily be controlled.

 #### Services

-A very basic abstraction that allows is used to manage [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).
-Effectively there are only two mutually exclusive React components that can be used: `Testing` and `Production`.
+A very basic abstraction over the React Context API that is used to manage [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).
+Effectively there are two mutually exclusive React components within `services`: `Testing` and `Production`.
 One of these should always be the top-most parent component wrapping all other components in the app.
 If the code is meant to be used by real users then the `Production` component should be used.
 Whereas, if the code is meant to be tested the `Testing` component should be used.
 This pattern means that services can be forced to behave in a certain way to test specific scenarios, and it decouples testing from production data - meaning that tests won't even change the actual data being shown to users accidentally.

-#### Data

-...

-#### Utils

-...
+All other folders in `services` are in service of providing `Production` and `Testing` with their required data.

 ### Overview